C-Duberry/Data-Analysis-Portfolio/README.md

 ##### JOIN

-Uses a JOIN to combine country and city data to compare capital cities with the highest and lowest populations.
+Used a JOIN to combine country and city data to compare capital cities with the highest and lowest populations.

 ```sql
 -- Highest populated capital cities